Discover what release 2.3.0 of the Warp 10 time series database and platform has to offer.

 count gives you the possibility to specify the number of points you want to fetch inside the time window, the time window is defined with

 timespan.
-You can now fetch a number of points in a time window instead of having to choose between number or time window.
+You can now fetch a number of points in a time window, instead of having to choose between a number or a time window.

 The 2.3.0 release makes it possible to update attributes on the directory with deltas instead of overriding them, a bit like

 SETATTRIBUTES does in WarpScript.
 To use this new feature with the 2.3.0 release, you first need to add